3 heat-related threats to firefighters and how to fix them

-- Cool the victim as quickly as possible with a cool bath or shower, a spray of cool water from hose, or by wrapping the victim in a cool, wet sheet.
+- Cool the victim as quickly as possible with ice water immersion (protect the patient's airway).
+If an ice bath is not available do the best you can with a cool water bath or shower, a spray of cool water from a hose, or by wrapping the victim in a cool, wet sheet.

 - Check body temperature often and continue cooling efforts until temperature drops to 102°F.

-- Do not give any fluids to drink until their body temperature has been lowered.
+- Do not give any oral fluids to drink until their body temperature has been lowered.

 During heat stroke, the human brain is in damage-control mode.
 It uses the body's blood supply to get the maximum amount of blood to the surface of the skin and extremities to promote heat dissipation through radiation, conduction (why to use the wet sheet) and convection (why to use moving air from the fan or water sprays).